dohmr/Entry_Level/README.md

 This layout and website was created by myself, with the guidance of my instructor, assistance from my T.A., and helpful questions from my peers.
     Many credits go to sites w3schools, stack overflow, and bootstrap.

+    As of 09/28 an update/upgrade has occurred.
+A change in layout design and portfolio update!

 # License

 This website is open for critisicm, contorts, and critiques.
 I welcome those willing to upgrade; _please do!_